andrewhuang2019/ItemTemplate/QuickStart.md

 11. **Run app again**

 With all the preliminary steps out of the way, you can run the app now!

+Redeploy the app using `npm start`, and all of the functions should work.

 There are 7 main parts to the app:
 1. Connect Wallet - this connects your wallet to the network and determines which account will mint an NFT.